launchdarkly/cpp-sdks/README.md

 This repository contains LaunchDarkly SDK packages which are written in C++.
 This includes shared libraries, used by SDKs and other tools, as well as SDKs.

-This repository contains beta software and should not be considered ready for production use while this message is visible.

 ## Packages

 | Readme                                       | issues                                      | tests                                                   | docs                                                                                                                                                                           |